fsfe/fsfe-website/README.md

 ## Build

 There are two ways to build and develop the directory locally.
-Initial builds of the webpages may take ~40 minutes, but subsequent builds should be much faster.
+Initial builds of the webpages may take ~12 minutes, but subsequent builds should be much faster.
 Using the `--languages` flag to avoid building all supported languages can make this much faster.
-See ./build/README.md for more information.
+Run `./build.py --help` for more information.

 Alterations to build scripts or the files used site-wide will result in near full rebuilds.